 Directions: Process all ingredients in blender or food processor.
 Pour into sprayed loaf pan.
 Bake at 400 for 40 minutes.

-MORE of the Best Weight Watchers Recipes from Meetings
+MORE Weight Watchers Recipes from Meetings

 Here are some more delicious Weight Watchers recipes I’ve created on The Holy Mess website based on recipes I discovered at meetings: